-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Edwardsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Edwardsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Edwardsville are a mix of both white- and blue-collar jobs.
 Overall, Edwardsville is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Edwardsville who work in sales jobs (13.12%), healthcare suport services (11.43%), and office and administrative support (8.68%).

 Being a small borough, Edwardsville does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Edwardsville with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.11% of adults in Edwardsville have a bachelor's degree or advanced degree.
+The citizens of Edwardsville are slightly less educated than the national average of 21.84% for the average city or town: 16.11% of adults in Edwardsville have a bachelor's degree or advanced degree

 The per capita income in Edwardsville in 2022 was $23,875, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $95,500 for a family of four.
 However, Edwardsville contains both very wealthy and poor people as well.